Quotient Cohomology for Tiling Spaces: Abstract

 \section{Abstract}

-We define a relative version of tiling cohomology for the purpose of comparing the topology of tiling spaces when one is a factor of the other.
+We define a relative version of tiling cohomology for the purpose of comparing the topology of tiling dynamical systems when one is a factor of the other.
 We illustrate this with examples, and outline a method for computing the cohomology of tiling spaces of finite type.